 Get hands on specialized physical therapy treatment.
 Hands-on treatment by an expert physical therapist can help immediately improve your pain and range of motion.

 How Can Working With An Expert Physical Therapist At DPT Help?

 You will get back range of motion and have less pain, often within a couple of treatments.

 You will sleep better through the night and have more energy throughout the day.

 Your treatment plan is tailored to your lifestyle to get you to be able to do the things that are most important to you.

 You’ll learn about the body, the muscles, your balance systems, and how everything is connected.

 You’ll understand how to take care of yourself so you can keep the injury from coming back.

-If you’re ready to get back to a life where you don’t have to worry about shoulder pain & rotator cuff problems, and you can be as active as you like, click the button below and fill out our form to see if you qualify for a complimentary Discovery Visit with our expert team.
+If you’re ready to get back to a life where you don’t have to worry about shoulder pain & rotator cuff problems, and you can be as active as you like, click the button below to download our free shoulder pain guide by our shoulder specialists.

 First image on this page credit to: Image By SHREDIFY.com